ruricolist/FXML/README.md

 # DOM and STP compatibility

-DOM and STP overlap significantly in some respect.
+DOM and STP overlap significantly in some respects.
 In particular, read-only functions that return strings – functions that, for example, look up attribute values or tag names – are effectively equivalent.
 When FXML/STP is loaded, it specializes a number of STP methods for